alexkon/cracking-the-coding-interview/src/main/java/chapter1/strings/README.md

 ## Notes
 1. You should know how works HashTable structure
 2. Usually you should use HashTable, ArrayList, StringBuffer
-3. Use StringBuffer carefully
+3. Use StringBuffer carefully (concatenation works O(n^2) time complexity)
-4. When edit a String in place do it from the end4
+4. When edit a String in place do it from the end

 ## Problems